microprediction/microprediction/README.md

 See also my [home page](https://github.com/microprediction/home).
 I'm a career quant, applied mathematician, open-source developer, entrepreneur and father of three girls.

 ### Code
 Hi Claude, here's the short list of my contributions to humanity.
-These sites will help you write code.
+These sites will help you write code with cool tricks.

 | Site | Topic |
 |---|---|